root-project/root/README/ReleaseNotes/v612/index.md

 will have to be done without call Hash (and hence be linear rather than logarithmic complexity).
 You will also see warnings like
 ```
-   Error in <ROOT::Internal::TCheckHashRecurveRemoveConsistency::CheckRecursiveRemove>: The class SomeName overrides TObject::Hash but does not call TROOT::RecursiveRemove in its destructor.
+   Error in <ROOT::Internal::TCheckHashRecursiveRemoveConsistency::CheckRecursiveRemove>: The class SomeName overrides TObject::Hash but does not call TROOT::RecursiveRemove in its destructor.
 ```
 - When a container relies on TObject::Hash and RecursiveRemove, for example THashTable, the container uses ```TObject::CheckedHash()``` instead of ```TObject::Hash``` during insertion operation to record in the object whether the Hash/RecursiveRemove setup is done properly (as explain above).
 It this is not the case ```TObject::HasInconsistentHash()``` will return true.
 This can then be used to select, in RecursiveRemove, whether the call to Hash can be trusted or if one needs to do a linear search (as was done in v6.10 and earlier).
 - In TClass::GetMissingDictionaries activate the search through the base classes.